Discover Norfolk

 the history of hunstanton

 Old Hunstanton’s history is unlike anywhere else in North Norfolk — a story that stretches back to around 1500 BC, when it was a Neolithic settlement.
 But that’s just the beginning.
-This coastal village is steeped in legends of swashbuckling pirates and cunning smugglers, with its past etched into the very landscape.
+This cottage-filled coastal village is steeped in legends of swashbuckling pirates and cunning smugglers, with its past etched into the very landscape.
 The ruins of St Edmund’s Chapel, dating back to 1272, stand as a quiet reminder of centuries gone by, while the lighthouse, first established in 1666, still keeps watch over the shore.
 And those striking, multicoloured cliffs – They’re rich with fossils that have been around for millions of years.

 Featured Holiday Homes